-Nearby, across the valley, are ruins of an ancient city on a small mound (3.2 dunams).
+Across the valley is the mound of Tel el Hilu, with ruins of an ancient city on a small mound (3.2 dunams).
 The Arabic name of the mound is Tell Abu Sifri, or Abu Sifry – “the mound with the round table”.
 The city was populated from the Late Bronze Age II (1300-1200 BC), peaked at the Late Bronze 3 period, and continued up to the Persian period.
 It was surveyed by Gophna and Porat (1972, site #86), Zertal (1996, site #96), Bar Yosef (2007), and excavated by Zertal (1988-1989).
 The Allon road cuts its eastern foothills, where remains of walls and structures are visible.
 On the summit are visible foundations of four structures.

 The city is identified by some scholars as the Biblical Abel-Mehola (Judges 7:22, 1 Kings 4:12, 1 Kings 19:16, 1 Samuel 18:19, 2 Samuel 21:8).
 The identification also is based on the Onomasticon (book written by Eusebius of Caesarea in the 4th Century), placing Abel-Mehola at 10 miles south of Scythopolis (Beit Shean) where the site is located.
 Another suggestion by Nelson Glueck (in Basor 1943) was the city of Jokneam near Abel-Mehola, mentioned in the list of King Solomon’s officers (1 Kings 4:12): “…from Bethshean to Abelmeholah, even unto the place that is beyond Jokneam”.
 According to Zertal (Manasseh hill country survey, Eastern valleys, p.
 106), both identifications are problematic due to the size of the mound and the farming area around it.